 Retirement benefits.
 Retirement benefits may also be available to workers who become disabled because of a work-related injury or illness.
-Retirement plans are funded by employee and employer contributions.
-They provide income based on either tenure, seniority, or salary at the time of retirement (Defined Benefit) or investment performance (Defined Contribution).
+Retirement plans may be funded by employee and/or employer contributions.
+They provide income based on either tenure, seniority, salary at the time of retirement (Defined Benefit), or investment performance (Defined Contribution).
 Most defined-benefit pension plans have some disability provision; in these cases, benefits may be available at the time of disability or may continue to accrue until retirement age.
-Definedcontribution pension plans will often make funds in an employee's account available without penalty if the worker becomes disabled, but these plans do not have the insurance features of defined-benefit pensions or disability insurance.
+Defined contribution pension plans will often make funds in an employee's account available without penalty if the worker becomes disabled, but these plans do not have the insurance features of defined-benefit pensions or disability insurance.

 Federal disability programs.
 SSDI and Medicare & Medicaid provide cash and medical benefits, respectively, to workers who become disabled and unable to work prior to normal retirement age.
-These programs are funded by employee and employer contributions based on a percentage of earned income.
-SSDI benefits are available to workers with disabilities whether or not the disability results from a workrelated injury, but the eligibility rules for SSDI differ from the rules for workers' compensation.
-For a small proportion of workers who are ineligible or excluded from workers' compensation coverage - those who are self-employed or who are classified as independent contractors or "gig" workers, and workers in Texas, South Dakota, and Wyoming whose employers choose not to cover them - SSDI effectively serves this role.
+These programs are funded by employee and employer contributions based on a percentage of earned income subject to a maximum contribution set by federal statute.
+SSDI benefits are available to workers with disabilities whether or not the disability results from a work-related injury, but the eligibility rules for SSDI differ from the rules for workers' compensation.
+For workers who are ineligible or excluded from workers' compensation coverage - those who are self-employed or who are classified as independent contractors or "gig" workers, and workers in Texas, South Dakota, and Wyoming whose employers choose not to cover them - SSDI effectively serves this role.
 However, this is true only for workers deemed by SSA to be totally and permanently disabled.
-SSDI benefits are taxable federally if the recipient's income exceeds a threshold amount (\$25,000 single. \$32,000 married joint filing).
+Some or all SSDI benefits are taxable federally if the recipient's income exceeds a threshold amount (\$25,000 single; \$32,000 married joint filing).
 Most states do not tax SSDI, but 13 states (Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont, and West Virginia) tax SSDI benefits to varying degrees (Depersio, 2021).

-Workers are eligible for workers' compensation benefits from their first day of employment, while eligibility for SSDI requires workers to have a history of contributions to the Social Security system.
+Workers are eligible for workers' compensation benefits from their first day of employment, while eligibility for SSDI requires workers to have a history of contributions to the Social Security system.89

-To qualify for SSDI, individuals must meet two different earnings tests: 1) a recent work test, based on age at the time of disability; and 2) a duration of work test.
+89 To qualify for SSDI, individuals must meet two different earnings tests: 1) a recent work test, based on age at the time of disability; and 2) a duration of work test.
 Generally, workers must have earned at least 20 work credits in the ten years immediately before becoming disabled, although younger workers may qualify with fewer credits.